official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 establish control of the northern towns of Mosul and Kirkuk.
 But they would

-[^8] Joint Memorandum by the Secretary of State for Foreign and Commonwealth Affairs and the Secretary of [^9] UN Security Council Press Release, 17 December 1999, Security Council Establishes New Monitoring [^10] UN Security Council, ‘4084th Meeting Friday 17 December 1999’ (S/PV.4084).
+[^8]: Joint Memorandum by the Secretary of State for Foreign and Commonwealth Affairs and the Secretary of
+[^9]: UN Security Council Press Release, 17 December 1999, Security Council Establishes New Monitoring
+[^10]: UN Security Council, ‘4084th Meeting Friday 17 December 1999’ (S/PV.4084).

 316

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 settle for consolidation of their autonomy rather than secession.
 The Shia would attack regime targets in the South, but they do not seek independence … Iraq’s